Cardano-Forge/weld/README.md

 ## Examples

-> A recent version of Node.js is required for this project.
+> A recent version of Node.js is required to run the demo server and view the examples.

 To run the examples, navigate to the project's root directory and execute `npm install`, then `npm run dev`.